ptrace — process trace

 inherited by children that are automatically

-attached using PTRACE_O_TRACEFORK
+attached using PTRACE_O_TRACEFORK,

-must be zero.
+and PTRACE_O_TRACECLONE. addr must be zero.

 data